 Since then, Samos has often passed between Greek and Turkish hands, before returning to Greece for good in 1913.
-Today, Visitors will find top holiday resorts, beaches sprinkled with sunbeds and waterfronts lined with tavernas, bars and cafes.
+Today, Visitors will find busy holiday resorts, beaches sprinkled with sunbeds and waterfronts lined with tavernas, bars and cafes.

 Samos town curls around a semi-circular bay, with pretty pastel-coloured buildings rising in tiers up a green hillside.
 Numerous other coastal towns and villages encircle the island.

 Further inland, travellers can visit delightful mountain villages, where friendly locals and picturesque alleyways offer an authentic taste of Greece.

 Samos is blessed with a dramatic, indented coastline, dotted with sand and shingle coves, while inland the slopes of the mountains and hills are covered in vines and verdant forests.

 We are looking for contributors for our Samos travel guide.
 If you are a local, a regular traveller to Samos or a travel professional with time to contribute and answer occasional forum questions, please contact us.